In 2020, the cement industry produced 90 million tons of Portland cement in America alone.

 Saving money on operational costs in the cement business results from maintaining equipment.
 Maintaining equipment lowers the risk of unplanned shutdowns and improves preventative maintenance activities.
 The kiln shell, in particular, needs the most monitoring.

 Temp-Pro Therm is a feature Temp-Pro provides.
 It is an extremely rugged nickelchrome alloy with cobalt and tungsten added for stabilization and strengthening.
 The centrifugal casting of the outer thermowell assures removal of impurities, oxides, and gases from the alloy.
-Additionally, the purity and densification of the alloy molecules contribute to the high strength and abrasion resistance of the thermocouple.
+Additionally, the purity and densification of the alloy molecules contribute to the high strength and abrasion resistance of the contact thermocouple.
 It is successfully used in petrochemical, smelting, refining, furnace, and heat treating applications.

 Features provided by Temp-Pro Therm are: